tedsecretsource/hunds-und-katzen/README.md

 one-by-one.
 Assuming that we're hitting an API where we have something like `/posts/{postId}`

+_Editor's note: as fetching posts one by one may be an uncommon use case, we may, in this project, fetch from multiple sources, say, from different APIs with different types of animals._

 We're doing a series of API requests (small requests versus one giant one), but this can be useful in that you can display posts as they are loaded from the API.